-Welcome to the Health & Counseling web site!
+Welcome to the Health & Counseling website!
 By this point, you should have already completed your Health Requirements for Incoming Students.
-We hope that you will now take the time to browse through our web site and learn more about what we have to offer through our three practice areas, Health Services, Counseling Services, and Health Promotion.
+We hope that you will now take the time to browse through our website and learn more about what we have to offer through our three practice areas, Health Services, Counseling Services, and Health Promotion.

 When you visit Lauderdale for the first time, consider taking advantage of our Self-Care Center, which is designed to help you treat basic health care problems on your own.
 If you are ill, the Self-Care Center may be a useful first step in your treatment; it is located on the first floor of Lauderdale.
-You may find it helpful to visit our Common Health Concerns page for information on symptoms and treatment of many common health issues.

 Also check out this nice article on Going to College and Staying Healthy (from the Center for Young Women's Health, but applicable to men as well) for more information on what to know about your health before you leave for college, suggestions on first aid supplies to bring, and helpful information about when to seek care from your student Health Services.

-All students are assessed a mandatory health fee at registration.
+All students have been assessed a mandatory health fee at registration.
 The health fee covers operational expenses and includes visits with health care providers, as well as health education services.
 A voluntary fee covers any medications stocked at Health Services, in-house laboratory work, and supplies such as dressings, ace bandages, etc. For more information about the health fee, go to our Student Health Fee page.

 Part of the medical form completed by your primary care provider is the Immunization Record.
 New York State public health law mandates that all students show proof of immunizations against measles, mumps, and rubella in order to enroll in college.
 Exemptions for medical and religious reasons are allowed (under specific circumstances) under the law – students should seek additional information at Health Services.
 By law, failure to comply with this requirement could lead to students being administratively removed from College during the semester.

 While we do not currently include bacterial meningitis or hepatitis B in the required immunizations, we strongly encourage students to also receive these immunizations.
 Immunization – combined with practicing basic health behaviors such as getting sufficient sleep, eating well, not drinking large amounts of alcohol and avoiding sharing eating/drinking utensils – can significantly reduce students’ risk of contracting these serious and potentially fatal diseases.
 Students who have not received these immunizations from their PCPs can get these vaccinations at Health Services.
-For instructions on obtaining the HPV vaccine (Gardasil) from Health Services and/or finding out if your insurance coverage will pay for this, please visit our Gardasil Information page.